case study

 Our approach

-We began this engagement with a research project to identify the opportunities with the highest ROI potential for Hyster-Yale.
-Through our digital roadmapping study, we gained clarity on their business goals and their most pressing challenges.
-We surveyed their customers, dealers, and internal stakeholders.
-The data indicated a significant financial gain if the company built a B2B ecommerce website.
+We began this engagement with a customer segmentation study to identify the opportunities with the highest ROI potential for Hyster-Yale.
+Through this process, we gained clarity on their business goals and their most pressing challenges.

-But before we could begin the ecommerce project, Hyster-Yale needed to get their product data in order.
+But before we could begin that project, Hyster-Yale needed to get their product data in order.
 They had over 50 years of parts data living in multiple, disparate sources, managed by generations of different processes.
 This wasn’t only hindering their ecommerce growth; it was the lynchpin for dozens of digital transformation projects they had in the queue.

 roadmapping study graphic